Aryan-bhagat-01/Study-Sync/README.md

 "/unlink" - Remove the linked Canvas iCal feed from the bot.

-"/assignments" - By default show the first ten upcoming assignments with just /assignments, their dates and their numbers.

-Ex: /assignments 5 will show the 5 upcoming assignments
+"/assignments <number> " - By default show the first ten upcoming assignments with just /assignments, their dates and their numbers.
+Ex: /assignments 5 will show the 5 upcoming assignments.

 "/today" - Show assignments and assignment dates due by midnight.